 The soft fruit is becoming a short season with the strawberries all but finished and gooseberries just not filling out, still at the marble size stage I have picked them all.
 Tayberries, Loganberries and redcurrants so far are looking good and although the cherries are slow to ripen there will be a reasonable crop.

 8th of the month and I have all but picked the last cherry.
-They have been fantastic.
-Firm juicy fruit; the birds have been kind to me this year and left them alone even though I didn't get around to netting them.
+They have been fantastic n with firm juicy fruit; the birds have been kind to me this year and left them alone even though I didn't get around to netting them.

 Although a bit late I have replanted the courgettes and pumpkin which the badgers destroyed.
 I may be lucky to get a late crop.
 I shall delay sowing main crop carrots till we have had some rain.